Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 When a will exists, an executor is also nominated to handle the deceased’s estate.
 This person is responsible for initiating the probate process and filing the will with the probate court.

-During this step, he must also file the necessary paperwork with the probate court to become officially appointed as the executor.
+During this step, he must also file the necessary paperwork with the court to become officially appointed as the executor.
 When the court formally approves the petition, it also gives them the legal power to act on behalf of the deceased.

 When the decedent dies intestate (without a will)